inspec/inspec/docs/dev/plugins.md

 ## Implementing Reporter Plugins

 Reporter plugins offer the opportunity to customize or create entirely new output formats for Chef InSpec.
-Reporter plugins operate at the very end of the Chef InSpec run, when all test data has been finalized.
+Reporter plugins operate at the very end of the Chef InSpec run when all test data has finalized.

 ### Declare your plugin activators

 In your `plugin.rb`, include one or more `reporter` activation blocks.
-The activation block name will be matched against the value passed in to the `--reporter` option, and if one matches, your activator will fire (in which case it should load any needed libraries) and should return your implementation class.
+The activation block name will be matched against the value passed into the `--reporter` option.
+If a match occurs, your activator will fire, which loads any needed libraries, and return your implementation class.

 #### Reporter Activator Example